10 Different Types of Ecommerce Websites in 2023

 1. Accept Orders

-The ecommerce store accepts & processes orders from customers.
+The e-commerce store accepts & processes orders from customers.
 It stores customer information in the database, such as names & addresses, and it is important to have a website with a user-friendly interface and high-quality images to ensure a good customer experience.
+A well-designed e-commerce portal with efficient order processing will lead to better e-commerce ranking.

 2. Payment Gateways

-You add a payment gateway at the end of the purchase funnel to complete the transaction, and it is essential to get secure payment methods for your store, such as internet banking and PCI compliance for storing & transferring sensitive credit card data.
-An ecommerce website should integrate shipping & logistics solutions easily, including government agencies' regulations and requirements.
+You can add a payment gateway at the end of the purchase funnel to complete the transaction, and it is essential to get secure payment methods for your store, such as internet banking and PCI compliance for storing & transferring sensitive credit card data.
+The e-com websites should integrate shipping & logistics solutions easily, including government agencies' regulations and requirements.

 There has to be a seamless transition between the website & payment gateway.
-That way, you reduce cart abandonment rates.
+That way, you reduce cart abandonment rates and improve your e-commerce ranking.

 The website should have PCI compliance on storing & transferring sensitive credit card data.